SitecorePowerShell/Console/Documentation/Markdown/Export-User.md

 ## Detailed Description

-The Export-User cmdlet serializes a user to a disk drive on the Sitecore server.
+The Export-User command serializes a Sitecore user to the filesystem on the server.

 The Identity parameter specifies the Sitecore user to get.
 You can specify a user by its local name or fully qualified name.
 You can also specify user object variable, such as $&lt;user&gt;.

 To search for and retrieve more than one user, use the Filter parameter.

-You can also pipe a user from the Get-user commandlet.
+You can also pipe a user from the Get-user command.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions